Building a ConfigMgr Lab from Scratch: Step 3 – Certificate Authority

 We’ll send you the latest updates, how-to’s, and solutions to empower you at every endpoint.

-This is a bonus, you can do everything you want in your lab without this feature, but guess what, if you’re going to do anything that needs HTTPS, having your own Certificate Authority (CA) makes this so much slicker.
+You can do everything you want in your lab without this feature, but guess what, if you’re going to do anything that needs HTTPS, having your own Certificate Authority (CA) makes this so much slicker.

-Creating a CA is straight forward, you pick the role and click next a few times.
+Creating a CA is straight forward.
+You pick the role and click next a few times.
 I’m adding it to my DC, as it’s an easy place to put it.

 Now that this is done, you’ll have to Add these certs to “Certificate Templates” – Otherwise you might get this error: